With less than two months to go before the main provisions of the Good Work Plan come into effect, it’s time to make sure you have everything ready.

-- All employees and workers are now entitled to an itemised payslip setting out gross salary, deductions, net pay.1 Where variable hours are worked, the employer also has to include the total number of paid hours worked.
+- All employees and workers are now entitled to an itemised payslip setting out gross salary, deductions, and net pay.
+Where variable hours are worked, the employer also has to include the total number of paid hours worked.

 With effect from 6 April 2020, the main changes are:

 - All new employees and workers will have a “day-one” right to a new-type Section 1 statement of written particulars from their very first day of employment (compared with the situation currently, where you have a two-month grace period to provide this, and to employees only).
 Lots of additional information will have to be included in the statement, including terms relating to normal hours of work (what days, whether fixed or varied start and finish times), duration and conditions of probation, eligibility for sick leave/pay, details of non-pay benefits, etc.

 Existing employees whose employment started between 30 November 1993 and 6 April 2020 will have the right to request a new-type Section 1 statement.
 If they do, a compliant statement must be provided within one month.

 - Currently, the holiday pay reference period is 12 weeks.
 This will increase from 12 weeks to 52 weeks, which means that employers will have to look back at the previous 52 weeks where a worker has worked and received pay (ignoring any weeks where no payment was received) to calculate the average weekly pay on which holiday pay will be based.
 It is hoped that this change will help to even out the variation in pay for workers, particularly those in seasonal or atypical roles.

 - All agency workers will be entitled to a key facts statement showing how much they can expect to be paid gross, what deductions will be made, and how much they are likely to receive net.
 The idea is that there will be no surprises when they get their pay packet.
 Additionally, they have to be informed of any monetary benefits and annual leave entitlements.